Sociocracy UK

 YOUR NEWS & CONNECTIONS

-POSTING YOUR WORKSHOPS
+POSTING YOUR IDEAS, REQUESTS, WORKSHOPS ETC

 All registered members can openly post information about sociocracy related events here Note that entries made on this site, however, are NOT broadcast to all members, so only people who happen to be browsing this site will see them.
 If you would like your event to be broadcast to all members, please write up the text of your announcement and email that to the admin team, so we can broadcast it.
 Please include your contact details.